madhurima99/madhurima99/README.md

 About me:

-- 🔭 I’m pursuing my bachelor's degree in Computer Science and Engineering.
+- 🔭 I’m a Machine Learning Engineer.

-- 🌱 I’m currently learning **Deep learning and natural language processing.**

 - 💬 Ask me about **AI/ML, Python.** Happy to help!